 - Advances in Protection of Agricultural Productivity, Public Health, and the Environment (AGRO)

-- Endangered Species Act and Pesticide Regulation: Scientific and Process Improvements (AGRO)
+- Endangered Species Act and Pesticide Regulation (you can view more details here): Scientific and Process Improvements (AGRO)

 - Managed Ecosystems, Pesticides, and Biodiversity (AGRO)